Remortgages

 ID verification

-Stay with your lender or switch?
+Stay with your lender, or switch?

 Stay with your lender

-Get a new rate, same lender
+New rate, same lender

 No valuation needed — saves time and hassle